kevinVervier/brainSLINGER/vignette/analysis.md

 ## **Brain models performance versus PrediXcan-GTEx**

-In this section, we proposed to compare the brain-SLINGer models trained using a large collection of whole blood expressions and computationally enriched in brain-related elements by TiSAn, with models trained using PrediXcan on a limited number of brain expression samples from GTEx database.
+In this section, we proposed to compare the brain-SLINGER models trained using a large collection of whole blood expressions and computationally enriched in brain-related elements by TiSAn, with models trained using PrediXcan on a limited number of brain expression samples from GTEx database.

 To compare these approaches, we measured the correlation between their predicted gene expression and the actual measured expression in GTEx 10 brain regions.